 In Denver there are currently 7,600 men on Facebook over the age of 21 who are engaged to be married.
 You could target them with an ad, a story or a post that teaches them about prenups and why they might want to call you.
 That is powerful.
 In the future, when this type of data gets tied to a search engine by Google or Facebook, we are going to see some seriously hyperlocal advertising possibilities.
 Costs range from a few cents per click to a few dollars per click — substantially lower than search engine costs per click.

 If you are not testing different paid advertising opportunities, you are missing out on constant traffic that, if managed correctly, could have a positive return for your law practice.

 There are plenty of paid advertising opportunities to choose from.
 And, though it’s a new frontier for many law firms, there are great resources to help you learn the ins and outs — and many professional companies to assist if you’d rather someone else manage the process for you.

 My best advice is to not put all your eggs in one basket.
 The more diversified your SEO and paid advertising campaigns, the better chance you will have at riding the waves of constant change in this crazy world of online marketing.

-Mike Ramsey is President of Nifty Marketing, a local search marketing company in Burley, Idaho.
+Mike Ramsey is Founder of Nifty Marketing, a local search marketing company in Burley, Idaho.
 Mike is passionate about helping good people and good businesses grow, and recently launched NiftyLaw as a place to learn how to handle online marketing.
-He takes part in the local search ranking factors study and speaks on the GetListed.org Local University tour.
-Outside of search, Mike moonlights as the publisher of The Voice, a weekly newspaper in Southern Idaho.
-He has a wonderful wife, a rascal of a little boy and a beautiful baby girl.
 You can follow him on Twitter @mikeramsey or at +Mike Ramsey.